Monday, January 5, 2026

 • It's better for the environment--Being forced into frequent hardware upgrades is, quite frankly, a waste of resources.
 It's much better for the environment to keep your existing computer running and out of the landfill for as long as possible, and with Linux, it can stay up to date for much longer, and will potentially run better with the lighter system requirements of most Linux distributions.
 And as a bonus.
 It's also better for you wallet.

 In keeping with the End of 10 ethos, I have intentionally kept this discussion distro agnostic.
-I strongly believe one should choose what's right for them, and thus I am not recommending any particular distro, beyond stating that I have settled in on Linux Mint, which meets my needs quite well, and acknowledging that your mileage may vary.
+I strongly believe one should choose what's right for them, and thus I am not recommending any particular distro, beyond stating that I have settled in on Linux Mint, which meets my needs quite well, while acknowledging that your mileage may vary.
 I have discussed this at length in earlier entries, so I do not feel the need to repeat it here.

 That said, I do understand that having such a vast variety can be confusing, and maybe even a bit intimidating for many.
 The article "Which Linux Distro Should You Choose: A Complete Guide to Help You Decide" From Linux Start may be helpful, even though I feel it is a bit Ubuntu-centric and gives Linux Mint short shrift.

 1. Get your computer ready--Before you boot into Linux, you will need to make a couple of changes to your computer's BIOS settings.
 First, you will need to turn Secure Boot off.
 This setting on Windows 10 and newer computers prevents it from booting into other operating systems.
 Second, you will need to change the Boot Order so that USB comes first.
+You will not need to change these back.

 2. Get your USB drive ready--One of the easiest ways to create a bootable USB drive is with the Rufus formatting utility.
 Just plug in the USB drive, launch Rufus, and follow the prompts.
 You can even let Rufus handle the BIOS changes above and download the desired Linux distro, if you want it to.

 4. Install Linux--Once you're satisfied that you've found the right Linux distro for your needs, you're ready to install it on your computer, using the installer application on the desktop.
 The installation process is usually pretty straightforward.
 Just follow the prompts and make a few choices along the way.
-The first choice you will need to make is whether to do a clean install, which will erase your internal drive and install Linux as the only operating system, or make it a dual-boot system, which will create a separate disk partition for Linux and then you will choose your desired operating system on startup.
+The first choice you will need to make is whether to do a clean install, which will erase your internal drive and install Linux as the only operating system, or set up a dual-boot system, which will create a separate disk partition for Linux and then you will choose your desired operating system at startup.
 Either way, please make sure you back up any files you want to keep before installing Linux.

 It is my sincere hope that this article and the embedded links will help make the option of transitioning your existing computer to Linux a little less intimidating, whether you make the jump now or when support for Windows 10 ends on 14 October.
 You have four months to explore and try out the available options, and there's no time like the present to get started.